 - Disciplinary history

-After further review by the Admissions Committee and a possible Skype interview, the applicants under consideration are invited to visit the Stowers Institute for Medical Research for a three-day interview on January 22-25 or January 29- February 1.
+After further review by the Admissions Committee and a possible Skype interview, the applicants under consideration are invited to visit the Stowers Institute for Medical Research to participate in a thorough interview process in January and February.
 Each interview consists of the applicant making a brief scientific presentation to faculty members, meeting individually with faculty members, touring the Stowers Institute, and meeting with predoctoral researchers.
-Travel for all interviewees is arranged and paid for by The Graduate School.
+Travel and accommodations for all interviewees is arranged and paid for by The Graduate School.

 Following the interviews, the Admissions Committee chooses the selected candidates.
 First round decisions will be announced by March 1.
 Final decisions will be announced by April 1.